 The restaurant “Anagennisis” was created in the summer of 2007, in the beautiful village of Koronos in Naxos Island.
-It’s a family business, whose owners invested in their hometown and created a warm and cozy place that became a landmark of the wider area.
+It’s a family business, whose owners are local residents who invested in their hometown and created a quality place that became a landmark of the wider area.

 The symbolic name “Anagennisis” was preferred for a simple reason.
-During the ‘80s, the same family was running a traditional cafe in the space where the restaurant is currently housed.
-Today, this space was entirely renovated and reborn –hence the name “Anagennisis”, which in Greek means Renaissance.
+During the ’80s, the same family was running a traditional café in the space where the restaurant is currently housed.
+In 2007, this space was entirely renovated and reborn –hence the name “Anagennisis”, which in Greek means Renaissance.

 Quality plays a primary part in the restaurant “Anagennisis” and its owners cannot settle for anything less.
 The space is comfortable and meticulously decorated, resembling to an old mansion.
 The view is spectacular and the service impeccable.
 All the dishes are delectable, carefully prepared and inspired by the authentic Aegean cuisine as well as by the Italian culinary tradition.